-As a city in Canada’s north, Yellowknife is often painted with rumours and stereotypes.
-While the winters can get quite cold, the people still live in homes, not igloos.
-Summers don’t only exist here; the sun will actually shine for nearly 24 hours.
+As a city in Canada’s north, Yellowknife is often painted with legends.
+The truth?
+Although the winters can get quite cold, the people still live in homes, not igloos.
+Not only is summer a real season here, the sun will shine for nearly 24 hours.
 And, although there are lots of opportunities to see wildlife, there aren’t any polar bears roaming the city streets.

-We’re here to tell you that Yellowknife has all the trappings of a real capital city, from fine dining to great shopping, music to museums.
+We’re here to tell you that Yellowknife has all the trappings of a real capital city, from fine dining and great shopping, to music and museums.
 Here’s a quick guide that will help you get to know Yellowknife a little better, and make the most of your stay.

 Summer in the city

-If you're more interested in the art scene, take advantage of the weather to go on an Artswalk.
-This self-guided tour brings you around dozens of galleries, public displays of art, murals, and sculptures through the town.
+If you're more interested in the art scene, soak up the sun on an Artswalk.
+This self-guided tour takes you through dozens of galleries, public displays of art, murals, and sculptures through the town.

-From the arts we move to outdoor adventure.
-There's nothing quite like playing golf under the midnight sun, which you can do during the Midnight Golf classic at the Yellowknife Golf Club.
-You can also pick up a bike rental at the Northern Frontier Visitors' Centre to explore the town on two wheels.
+The city of Yellowknife is a hub of outdoor activity.
+There's nothing quite like playing golf under the midnight sun at the Yellowknife Golf Club.
+Alternatively, pick up a bike rental at the Northern Frontier Visitors' Centre and explore the town on two wheels.

-Pop over for a jog or walk at Frame Lake, right in the heart of the city.
-A five-kilometre trail of the same name circles the lake and is a popular recreational route.
-You can also stop in at for a picnic in between seeing the sights, or rent a canoe or kayak for some fun in the water.
+Take a jog or walk at Frame Lake, right in the heart of the city.
+An eight kilometre trail of the same name circles the lake and is a popular recreational route.
+Enjoy a picnic, or rent a canoe for some fun in the water.

-After a day outdoors, relax at a table and enjoy a truly cosmopolitan dining experience.
+After a day outdoors, relax over a cosmopolitan dining experience.
 Japanese, Ethiopian, and Korean food are as easily accessible as authentic Yellowknife fare.
 First opened in 1937, the Wildcat Cafe is the oldest restaurant in Yellowknife.
 A log-cabin structure, the cafe still radiates the mining camp vibe.
-You might get stuck into a bison stew, try some smoked char (one of the local lake fish), or a chicken cordon bleu burger, while listening to live country music.
+Feast on a bison stew, try some smoked char (one of the local lake fish), or a chicken cordon bleu burger, while listening to live country music.
 Or maybe you'd prefer some fine dining?
 Book a table at the Lodge at the Village or Twist Resto-Lounge before ending your night dancing at a downtown pub.

 If you'd rather cook your own meals, Yellowknife's weekly farmer's market is a great place to pick up fresh produce and meats.
 Try some fresh fish caught that morning in Great Slave Lake, and cook it up on the grill along those very same shores.